Yi Bangja: Birth

 Born Princess Masako of Nashimoto (方子女王), she was the first daughter of Japanese imperial family member Prince Nashimoto Morimasa, the seventh son of Prince Kuni Asahiko and his wife, Princess Itsuko, a daughter of Marquis Naohiro Nabeshima.
 She was a first cousin of Empress Kōjun of Japan.
-On maternal side, she was also a first cousin of Princess Setsuko.
+On the maternal side, she was also a first cousin of Princess Setsuko.